A new technique using invisible tags to label plastic packaging could jumpstart a ‘quantum leap’ in UK recycling.

 The infrared is analysed by a spectrometer programmed to look for specific polymers such as PET, the 100% recyclable polyethylene terephthalate used for most drinks bottles.
 Running four million chemical analyses a second, the beam pinpoints exactly where those pieces of plastic are, before jets of air eject them from the belt and into a collection bin.

 “The existing system works extremely well, but has some big deficiencies,” said Doctor Paul Harris.
-“It is fine for transparent plastic but doesn’t work for highly coloured plastic, which makes up a significant fraction of the waste stream.”
-These are things such as shampoo bottles.
 Another problem is that near infrared spectroscopy can’t tell what the container was used for, so it is impossible to separate pesticide containers from food containers, for instance.

 The new low cost technique, called PRISM (Plastic Packaging Recycling using Intelligent Separation Technologies for Materials), is to coat a transparent phosphor-loaded ink onto the product’s existing label before use.
 Current sorting technology can detect the luminescence from the phosphors.
 And by using PRISM’s coded mixtures of phosphors it can identify both the plastic’s material and what it was used for even if it is heavily coloured.